foxfriends/foxfriends/notes/async-await.md

 making @[asynchronous code][asynchronous-programming] look like regular (synchronous) code again.

-An "async function" is one that returns a promise, and can make use of the `await` keyword to wait for the value of other promises.
+An "async function" is a @[function][] that returns a promise, and can make use of the `await` keyword to wait for the value of other promises.

 This feature is available in some languages, notably including @[Javascript][js-async-await]